-Increasing number of international students in Czech Republic despite the Global Pandemic
+Increasing number of international students in Czechia despite Global Pandemic

 In the past year even though the pandemic has hit the world and has changed a lot of things for everyone around the globe, Czech Republic has seen a rise in the number of international students coming to the country to pursue their higher education.
 It’s a no-brainer that Czech Republic is one of the best destinations in Europe for students as it not only has one of the top universities but is also a feasible option for students.